 Ideally, your yard should have some space and a few good hiding spots for kick the can to work best.

-The object is simple: there are two Snipes: little made up critters, as seen on the right.
+How to play: The object is simple: there are two Snipes: little made up critters, pictured above.
 Each person or team will go off and hide the Snipe somewhere in the back yard.
 Once hidden (usually they're given 30 seconds to find a hiding spot), each team has to find the other team's Snipe and return it to the Nest.

 Sardines is a classic and one of my all-time favourite games to play.
 It's a really simple concept too, which is great news for you.

 This is pretty much like reverse hide-and-seek.
 At the start of the game, one person is 'it'.
 That person hides while everyone else covers their eyes and counts to 30.
 At the end of that time, everyone fans out and tries to find the player who has hidden.

 When a player finds the person who is 'it', they have to hide in the same spot.
 As more and more players find the spot, it gets more crowded, and being stealthy becomes more difficult.
 This is where the name 'Sardines' comes from!

 The last person to find the hiding spot is designated 'it' for the next round, and they must do the hiding.

 It's a good choice for a big back yard game, and kids of all ages enjoy playing.
 It's a very good choice for a birthday party or day at the park, and I'd recommend it for groups consisting of at least 4 people (less than that and the game becomes kind of redundant).